ngaruko/test-app/README.md

 ### `npm test`

 Launches the test runner in playwright.
-Tests are in `tests/*.test.js`
+Tests are in `tests/*.test.js` (You might need to run `npx playwright install` at first)
+To view report, run `npx playwright show-report`

 # Exercise 2:
 For too many test cases & flaky tests